 2. The degradation of sex

-Within the whyte supremacy culture sex is viewed as a sin, and there is a need to being “born again.”
+Within the whyte supremacy culture, sex is viewed as a sin, and there is a need to being “born again.”
 There are no accounts of non-whyte peoples, in their basic religious or philosophical texts, conceiving of themselves as being born in sin or viewing their genitals as the bases of sin and evil.
 The concept of sin, shame, and guilt are related to the naked pale body.
-The original sin is the act of sex that produced the appearance of nakedness or the genetic mutation of albinism or white skin.
+The original sin is the act of sex that produced the appearance of nakedness or the genetic mutation of albinism or [pale] skin.

 Hence, there is an unconscious need for the whyte male to return to the black female, in the fantasy of being “born again”.
 For example, the black woman being called a Mammy.
 However, the whyte male also seeks to degrade the Black female in sexual encounters as he blames the original black mother who gave birth to them with a genetic deficiency.
 However, historically, the only way for whyte men to have sex with a Black woman was to enslave her and then defile her womanhood.
-Although Black people were classified as animals and inferior beings during the Maafa (slavery) the whyte men had no issue sexually molesting and assaulting an ‘animal.’
+Although Black people were classified as animals and inferior beings during the Maafa (slavery), the whyte men had no issue sexually molesting and assaulting an ‘animal.’

 In addition, the extreme rage vented against even the idea of sexual alliance between the Black male and whyte female, which has long been a dominant theme in the whyte supremacy culture is as a result of the whyte male’s intense fear of the Black male’s capacity to fulfil the greatest longing of the whyte female that of conceiving and birthing a being of color.

 3. Projection – “If hate and lack of respect are manifested towards others, hate and lack of respect are felt most often at deep levels towards the self.”